chloedia/chloedia/README.md

 # 👋🏼 Quick Presentation

-Hi, I’m @chloedia, but my real name is Chloé Daems !
-I’m interested in machine and deep learning applied to image, Natural Language Processing and Reinforcement learning.
+Hi, I’m **@chloedia**, but my real name is Chloé Daems !
+I’m interested in Machine and Deep Learning applied to image, Natural Language Processing and Reinforcement learning.

-In my GitHub, you can find some of my university project and personal ones I work on my free time.
-I just finished my engineering degree at CentralSupélec and am currently working on RL research with CNRS.
+In my GitHub, you can find some of my university projects and personal ones I worked on in my free time.
+I just finished my engineering degree at CentraleSupélec and am currently working on RL research with CNRS.

 I am passionate about technology, travels and art !

+Don't hesitate to hit me up if you have questions on one of my project or on my profil. 💻

 <br><br>